cirosantilli/linux-cheat/desktop/index.md

 It should be used on new apps instead of gconf.

-It is binary.
-This implies that:
+Uses a binary data format instead of XML, which implies that:

 - fast to parse.
 Specially important as startup.
 - not human readable.